Anihmation/Capstone_Project_1/README.md

 ## CONCLUSION
 ___
 ### ATTRIBUTION
-The Introductory picture was gotten from Tima Miroshnichenko at Pexels.
+- The Introductory picture was gotten from Tima Miroshnichenko at Pexels.
+- The icons used is attributed to Unicode
+- The dataset I used for the work is attributed to https://github.com/Fabulousnani
 ___